SeunghwaJun/Unit-6---Json-HW/README.md

 3) There is no relationship between city latitude and cloudiness.

-4) There is no relationship between city latitude and wind speed.
+4) There is no relationship between city latitude and Wind Speed.